CompuTec/computec-docs/docs/processforce/administrator-guide/system-requirements.md

 # System Requirements

-This page outlines the minimum and recommended system environment requirements for running **CompuTec ProcessForce**.
-These requirements are aligned with the SAP Business One version that CompuTec ProcessForce is installed alongside.
+This page outlines the minimum and recommended system environment requirements for running **CompuTec ProcessForce Plugin**.

 > ℹ️ **Note**
 You can download the latest version of the application from the [CompuTec ProcessForce Downloads](../releases/download.md) page.